nwgat/deluge-installer/README.md

 # a simple installer for deluge
 * requires root
-* install the required packages
+* installs the required packages
-* create deluge user
+* creates a deluge user
 * opens ports